mynah22/Homelab-Guides/firstPFSense.md

         - At the PFSense console main menu, '2' and ENTER to assign IP address on the LAN interface ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs35.jpg))
         - '2' for LAN, ENTER ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs36.jpg))
         - type the ip address ***you want PFSense to have***.
-I used the first IP in the range - 10.0.1.1 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs38.jpg)).
+I used the first IP in the range - 10.0.1.1 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs38.jpg)). **Write this IP down - you will need it to connect to the PFSense webconfigurator**.
 ENTER
         - enter the bitwise subnet mask - 24 in our case ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs39.jpg)).
 ENTER
         - We are configuring a LAN - ENTER for no upstream gateway ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs40.jpg))
         - ENTER for no ipv6 address ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/pfs41.jpg))